ggenien/GatherFile/README.md

     gatherfile  targetDir   sourceDir  [/c] [+filenameContain] [-filenameWithout]
-       /c: use if you need case sensitive, default is not sensitive +filenameContain: gather filename which contain a string, can be used multiple times +filenameWithout: gather filename which not contain a string, can be used multiple times
+       /c: use if you need case sensitive, default is not sensitive +filenameContain: gather filename which contain a string, can be used multiple times
+       -filenameWithout: gather filename which not contain a string, can be used multiple times

 **example:**